Serkanbyx/countdown-timer/README.md

 2. **Managing Timers**:

    - **View**: Timers automatically start and display real-time countdown
-   - **Pause/Resume**: Click the pause button to freeze the timer, resume button to continue from the exact moment
+   - **Pause/Resume**: Click the pause button to freeze the timer, resume button to continue
    - **Edit**: Click "Edit" button to modify timer details
-   - **Delete**: Click the "x" button in the top-right corner of any timer card
+   - **Delete**: Click the "×" button in the top-right corner of any timer card

 3. **Sorting & Filtering**:

-   - Click "Sort" to organize timers by date (near to far, far to near) or name (A-Z, Z-A)
+   - Click "Sort" to organize timers by date or name
-   - Click "Filter" to view all timers, only active timers, or only expired timers
+   - Click "Filter" to view all, active, or expired timers
-   - Expired timers are automatically moved to the end of the list
+   - Expired timers are automatically moved to the end

 4. **Export/Import**:

    - Click "Export" to download all timers as a JSON file
-   - Click "Import" to load previously exported timers from a JSON file
+   - Click "Import" to load previously exported timers

+5. **Notifications**:

+   - Click the notification bell to enable/disable browser notifications
+   - Allow notification permission when prompted
+   - Receive alerts when timers complete or reach warning thresholds

-5. **Theme Toggle**:
+6. **Theme Toggle**:
    - Click the theme icon (moon/sun) to switch between light and dark modes
    - Your preference is automatically saved